Vallek/web-pres/summary/en/search_pres.md

 It is always more efficient to look at the solution of a problem from different points of view.
 Thousands of specialists will find problems and ways to solve them much faster then one.
 At the same time there are enough not most useful advices out there.
 The search skill will help you find what will help you in your task.

-### Be critical
+### Always be critical

 Be critical of any information.
 Including this one :) Critical - does not mean not to trust anyone.
-This means test everything in practice.
+It means test everything in practice.
 The best thing to do with new information is to open the code editor and try to reproduce the solution.

 If you tested everything and it worked out well - great :) If not, then maybe you made a mistake.
 And this is normal and even useful while you are learning.